 Water Filter Options

-Each kind of filter has its strengths, and you may find one type suits your needs better than another.
+Each type of filter has advantages and disadvantages, and you will probably find one type is more suitable for your needs than the others.

 How to Change a Whole House Water Filter